AD

 Antibiotics are helpful in certain causes because they do kill the bad bacteria, but this is a double-edged sword because they can't differentiate between the good and the bad.
 This means they kill both, resulting in your dog's gut being way out of whack.

-Since most of the immune system is located in the gut, poor gut health can lead to all types of conditions including increased levels of diarrhea, poor absorption of nutrients, weight loss and lethargy therefore significantly impacting your dog's overall well-being.
+Since most of the canine immune system is located in the gut, poor gut health can lead to all types of conditions including increased levels of diarrhea, poor absorption of nutrients, weight loss and lethargy therefore significantly impacting your dog's overall well-being.

-One bout of antibiotics can result in a months-long effort to bring the gut back to balance.
+One bout of antibiotics can result in a month’s-long effort to bring the gut back to balance.
 There are not any current studies of long-term use in dogs, but if one bout does this, you can imagine what damage chronic use would cause.

 At this point you may be wondering what you should do.
 If your dog needs antibiotics to improve their health, but those same antibiotics damage your dog's gut health, what do you do?